IvannaZimina/Swimming-pool/README.md

 HTML, CSS, Pixel perfect.

 ## Description
-There was practiced coding in HTML and using different styles and Pixel perfect plugin in browser to match the origin design.
-There was implemented blend-mode for images and autoresize layout.
+Coding in HTML and using custom styles and Pixel perfect plugin in browser to match the origin design was practices.
+The blend-mode for images and auto-resize layout was implemented.

 ## Environment
 Clone project to your machine.
 Use LiveServer plugin in VS code to run web-app.